Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _In class:_

-* collaboratory assignment focused on developing R skills (bring your computers!)
+* Jockers chapter 5.

 #### 10/27/2016 Thursday: Basics of Text Analysis in R

-_Prepare for Class:_
+_Submit before Class:_

-* Chapter 4 in Jockers.
+* Practice exercises for chapter 4 in Arnold & Tilton, pages 188-190.

 _In class:_

-* Chapter 5 in Jockers.
-* Decide on text analysis groups and their respective assigned chapters for weeks 10-11.
+* Second brainstorming session on final project topics (by end of this class, we will set the text analysis groups and their respective assigned chapters for week 10 based your initial ideas for the final project).

-### Week 10: Learning the Different Forms of Text Analysis in R I
+### Week 10: Learning Specific Forms of Text Analysis in R

 #### 11/1/2016 Tuesday: Text Analysis in R